The Jeremy and John Sacher Charitable Trust

 • Arts and Culture: Royal Opera House, London Symphony Orchestra, Royal West of England Academy

-• Jewish and Israeli Organizations: British Friends of the Hebrew University of Jerusalem, Community Security Trust, Jewish Council for Racial Equality, New Israel Fund
+• Jewish and Israeli Organisations: British Friends of the Hebrew University of Jerusalem, Community Security Trust, Jewish Council for Racial Equality, New Israel Fund

-• Social Justice and Community Support: Organizations working on disability services (SPARK Somerset), education initiatives (Fantastique! for Schools/Berlioz 150), and social research
+• Social Justice and Community Support: Organisations working on education initiatives (Fantastique! for Schools/Berlioz 150) and social research

 What They Don't Fund